-The book charts the effects of global warming on political limits, and questions the adequacy of current cartographies to represent natural change.
-Locating the Italian condition alongside a longer political history of boundary making, the book brings together critical essays, visualizations, and unpublished archive documents.
-By examining the nexus of nationalism and cartography, A Moving Border details how borders are both material and imagined, and the ways global warming challenges Western conceptions of territory.
-Even more, it provides a blueprint for spatial intervention in a world where ecological processes are bound to dominate geopolitical affairs.
+A Moving Border: Alpine Cartographies of Climate Change charts the effects of global warming on political limits, and questions the adequacy of current cartographies to represent natural change.
+Locating the Italian condition alongside a longer political history of boundary making, the book examines the nexus of nation-building and cartography through critical essays, maps, and unpublished documents from state archives.
+It shows how natural borders are the product of spatial and historical narratives—and hints at the challenges that global warming poses to Western conceptions of territory.